-ECED 263 Foundations of Early Childhood Education (3)
+ECED 263 Foundations of Early Childhood Education (3:3:0)

 This course includes the study of programs serving all children from birth to fourth grades in a variety of settings.
-A survey of the early childhood field, historical perspectives, evidence-based models, and current best practices are explored both in the classroom and through observations and fieldwork.
+A survey of the early childhood field, historical perspectives, evidencebased models, and current best practices are explored both in the classroom and through observations and fieldwork.
 The formal application for admittance to the department occurs in this course.
-Prerequisite: ECED 232; Corequisites: PSED 150.
-PRAXIS I. This course is a prerequisite to all methods courses.
+Prerequisite: ECED 232; Co-requisites: PSED 150.
+PRAXIS I or PAPA tests.
+This course is a prerequisite to all methods courses.

-ECED 321 Enhancing Language and Cognitive Development (3)
+ECED 321 Enhancing Language and Cognitive Development (3:3:0)

 The student will explore the links between brain development and their developing cognitive and language skills of the typically and atypically developing young child.
-The student will examine the role of supportive adult-child interaction in the development of language, security, and self regulation and the link in these early developments to academic skills, social skills and a positive disposition to learning.
+The student will examine the role of supportive adult-child interaction in the development of language, security, and self-regulation and the link in these early developments to academic skills, social skills and a positive disposition to learning.
 The student will examine the benefits and challenges of bilingualism and biculturalism on the developing child.
 The student will interact with children and families in culturally and linguistically diverse settings.
 Prerequisite: ECED 232, ECED 263 and admittance to department.

-ECED 322 Family and Community Partnerships (3)
+ECED 322 Family and Community Partnerships (3:3:0)

 This course uses ecological perspectives and systems theories to examine the influence of families and communities on children's success in schools.
-Students will be sensitive to the need for bidirectional interactions between families, teachers and community, examine the effect of language and culture on the home-school relationship and understand early intervention processes.
+Students will be sensitive to the need for bi-directional interactions between families, teachers and community, examine the effect of language and culture on the home-school relationship and understand early intervention processes.
 The course provides opportunities for developing collaborative relationships with all parents, including those with limited English proficiency, disabilities and culturally diverse communities.
 Prerequisite: ECED 232, ECED 263, SOC 102 and admittance to department.

-ECED 323 Integrating the Curriculum: Projects and Play (3)
+ECED 323 Integrating the Curriculum: Projects and Play (3:3:0)

 This course will provide opportunity for students to plan, implement and document the integrative possibilities in the Prekindergarten-Kindergarten curriculum.
 Play theories, research and methods are examined that encourage the development of intellectual dispositions in various cultures and contexts.
-Project work in PreK classrooms will provide opportunities to observe, facilitate, differentiate, and document emergent curriculum and aspects of all children's learning.
+Project work in Pre-K classrooms will provide opportunities to observe, facilitate, differentiate, and document emergent curriculum and aspects of all children's learning.
 Prerequisite: ECED 232, ECED 263, admittance to department.

-ECED 331 Teacher as Researcher (3)
+ECED 331 Teacher as Researcher (3:3:0)

 This course offers students strategies and tools for developing a comprehensive approach to assessing student learning.
 Various assessment topics will be discussed, including how to use various types of data to make instructional decisions to advance student success.
+Prerequisites: ECED 232, ECED 263, and admittance to the department.

-ECED 332 Language Arts for Academic Success (3)
+ECED 332 Language Arts for Academic Success (3:2:2)

 This course is designed to provide candidates with language and literacy skills for children in kindergarten through fourth grade in elementary school.
 The three major focuses of the course include language and literacy, children's literature, and English Language learners.
-Appropriate teaching strategies, techniques and assessments to implement these essential elements into an effective language learning environment for young learners will be explored.
+Appropriate teaching strategies, techniques and assessments to implement these essential elements into an effective language-learning environment for young learners will be explored.
 Prerequisite: ECED 232, ECED 263, admittance to department.

-ECED 333 Math I: Investigations and Integration (3)
+ECED 333 Math I: Investigations and Integration (3:3:0)